 About reRoot

-We help teams build regenerative practice grounded in their own strengths, responsibilities, and place to deepen impact and create more generative collaborative spaces.
+We help teams build regenerative practice grounded in their own strengths, responsibilities, and place to strengthen impact and support shared responsibility in Indigenous partnership.

 Bryce Henney